ppone/docs/getting-started.md

 # Invoiced Documentation

 Welcome to Billing 101.
 We're going to walk you through using Invoiced to get paid.
-If you look into the left sidebar you will see that our documentation is broken up into sub-topics.
+If you look at the left sidebar you will see that our documentation is broken up into sub-topics.

 ## Getting Started